5h0ov/ShoobFlix-MERN/README.md

 - This uses TMDB Api to fetch movie/tv show details.
 - Uses MERN Stack and Tailwind CSS for quick and easy styling.
 - Features tooltips for user experience
 - And its almost kind of responsive except the navbar...didn't fix the navbar
+- Used Zustand as the global state management library for its simplicity.
+Redux is used for its scalability altho i will use redux later too

 # How to Run it Locally?
 - Clone this repo to your local system